chandy619/osticket-prereqs/README.md

 <img width="396" alt="image" src="https://github.com/chandy619/osticket-prereqs/assets/144288806/7b33b7f8-15c9-4933-a23a-e84d9d6bf441">
 <img width="407" alt="image" src="https://github.com/chandy619/osticket-prereqs/assets/144288806/d02e7333-d3f4-4014-95c5-cdbd6b54efee">
 </p>
 12. Complete osTIcket Installation in Browser- Return to your osTicket Installer webpage to fill-in the remaining 'Database Setting' fields.
 Click 'Install Now!'
-Once the installation complete, the webpage will should confirm if osTicket was successfully installed or not.
-Before continuing to use osTicket, there are a few housekeeping items to take care of.
+Once the installation is complete, the webpage will confirm if osTicket was successfully installed or not.
+Before continuing to use osTicket, there are a couple housekeeping items to take care of.
 First, delete the 'setup' folder locate in C:\inetpub\wwwroot\osTicket.
-Lastly, return to C:\inetpub\wwwroot\osTicket\include/ost-config.php and updatee the file's permissions to 'read only' access.
+Lastly, return to C:\inetpub\wwwroot\osTicket\include/ost-config.php and update the file's permissions to 'read only' access.
 </p>